-Retrieve and Update errors and the DBError event
+2.8.1 Retrieve and Update errors and the DBError event

-Retrieve and update testingWhen using the Retrieve or Update method in a DataWindow control, you should test the method's return code to see whether the activity succeeded.Do not test the SQLCode attribute After issuing a SQL statement (such as CONNECT, COMMIT, or DISCONNECT) or the equivalent method of the transaction object, you should always test the success/failure code (the SQLCode attribute in the transaction object).
-However, you should not use this type of error checking following a retrieval or update made in a DataWindow.For more information about error handling after a SQL statement, see: PowerBuilder The chapter on using transaction objects in Application Techniques
+Retrieve and update testing

+When using the Retrieve or Update method in a DataWindow control, you should test the method's return code to see whether the activity succeeded.

+Do not test the SQLCode attribute

+After issuing a SQL statement (such as CONNECT, COMMIT, or DISCONNECT) or the equivalent method of the transaction object, you should always test the success/failure code (the SQLCode attribute in the transaction object).
+However, you should not use this type of error checking following a retrieval or update made in a DataWindow.

+For more information about error handling after a SQL statement, see Chapter 12, Using Transaction Objects in Application Techniques.